 Do you know what coffee enthusiasts love more than caffeine?
 It is the control over the taste of their coffee, which is possible through variables like grind size.
-It’s also interesting to note that this seemingly small variable influences coffee taste significantly.
+It’s also interesting to note that this seemingly small variable influences coffee taste significant.
 The science of grind size is real, and as manufacturers develop more ways to ensure consistency and control for the bean grinder, the competition between the drip grinder and the espresso grinder continues to loom over our heads.
 But what rarely plays into this rivalry is the aspect of maintenance.

 Let’s talk more about caring and cleaning for our grinders so they can do what they do best efficiently—give us the best coffee grinds.

 What You Need To Know About Drip Grinders

 Simply put, a drip grinder is a grinder that makes the optimum grind size for drip coffee machines.
 And if you’re a coffee lover and a coffee grinder, you’ll know by now that coffee machines have a lot to do with how fine or coarse grind size should be.
 We even need the best measuring cup set just so that we get that perfect cup of coffee right the first time.

 What Is A Drip Grinder?

 Simply put, a drip grinder is a grinder that makes the optimum grind size for drip coffee machines.
 And if you’re a coffee lover and a coffee grinder, you’ll know by now that coffee machines have a lot to do with how fine or coarse grind size should be, which leads us to the next question.

 What Is The Best Grind Size For Drip Coffee?